mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 1) [Spend some time learning Google Charts.](https://developers.google.com/chart)

 2) Write a web application using Node.js that subscribes to the MQTT argonLightLevel topic.
 Use Google Charts to visualize the data with these three charts: gauge, line chart, and animated line chart.
+They should all appear on the browser at the same time and several browser should be able to visit at the same time.

 ### Optional notes on Using a remote (rather than local) MQTT broker